ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws.md

 ```
 Replace `{{Your_database_user}}` & `{{Your_database_password}}` with the database user and password created through Ansible-Playbook.
 Also change the `range` in `for loop` according to the number of instances created.

+`redis_cache.py` is used to access data from Redis Cache and, if not present, store it in the Redis Cache.

 Install the required Python modules using `pip` and other required dependencies:
 ```console
 apt-get install redis libmysqlclient-dev